 SWD insiders have long known that Stillwater’s a happenin’ spot for dog lovers—now you and the pup can add the city’s farmers market to your summer bark-et list.
 Pro tip: Check out The Friends of Stillwater Area Dog Park to run off all those treatos afterwards!

 In addition to traditional farm fare, wildflowers and gelato make for a colorful weekday doggy date in this northeast ‘burb.

-Featured photo: Nathalie De Boever
+Featured photo: @thestellarpack

 Sidewalk Dog’s mission is to help dog parents spend more time with their puppers by discovering and sharing activities they can do and places they can go—together!
-Sniff out our award-winning newsletter and Instagram, then join our Dog-Friendly Twin Cities Facebook Group, and grab one of our Dog-Friendly Brewery Passes.
+Sniff out our award-winning newsletter and Instagram, join our Dog-Friendly Twin Cities Facebook Group, and grab one of our Dog-Friendly Brewery Passes.